Tobel158/docs/docs/Concepts/glossary.md

 ## Delegate

 When users or delegators add their Luna to a validator's stake in exchange for rewards.
-The delegated Luna is bonded to the validator.
+Delegated Luna is bonded to a validator.
 Validators never have ownership of a delegator's Luna.
 Delegating, bonding, and staking generally refer to the same process.

 ## Delegator